-Community Health Worker Sustainability Collaborative
+Community Health Worker Sustainability Initiative

-Families USA has launched The Community Health Worker Sustainability Collaborative to expand the use of community health workers (CHWs).
+Families USA has launched The Community Health Worker Sustainability Initiative to expand the use of community health workers (CHWs).
 The Collaborative will promote strategies for securing sustainable funding for CHW programs and better integrating CHWs into the health care system.

-Community health workers can improve people’s health, reduce costs, and decrease health disparities
+CHWs can improve people’s health, reduce costs, and decrease health disparities

 Lack of sustainable funding for community health workers is an enormous lost opportunity

 Despite CHWs’ proven effectiveness, there remains a public lack of understanding of their distinctive role and value.
 In addition, the absence of long-term, sustainable funding to support them has prevented greater inclusion of CHWs in the health care system.
 This represents an enormous lost opportunity—providers fail to take advantage of CHWs’ unique expertise and skill set to provide higher quality, person-centered services to their patients, while people and communities miss out on improved health that can result from working with CHWs.

 To join the CHW Sustainability Initiatives’ e-mail list or if you have any questions, please contact us.Contact Us

 03.11.2019 / Advocacy Guide